LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    with Prolog module meta-predicates where the semantics of implicitly qualified calls is different from explicitly qualified calls.

+**operators scope**
+   Operators declared inside an entity (object, protocol, or category) are local to the entity.

+**predicates scope**
+   In plain Prolog, all predicates are visible.
+In a Prolog module, a predicate can be exported or local.
+In Logtalk, a predicate can be *public*, *protected*, *private*, or *local*.

 **predicate declaration**
    Logtalk provides a clear distinction between *declaring* a predicate and *defining* a predicate.
 This is a fundamental requirement for the concept